 Immigration restriction was central to Trump’s campaign platform, and he took numerous steps to boost immigration enforcement and reshape asylum policy, including seeking to end TPS protections for hundreds of thousands of migrants.
 In late 2017, his administration terminated the TPS designations for Haiti, Nicaragua, and Sudan.
 The following January, it terminated the protections for Salvadorans, who account for more than half of all TPS holders, and in April, it terminated TPS for Nepal and Honduras.
 DHS said that these countries had recovered enough for migrants to safely return and gave them between twelve and eighteen months to remain in the United States and plan for their repatriation.

 However, the terminations were challenged by multiple lawsuits, many of which argued that the decisions infringed on individuals’ constitutional rights and were racially discriminatory.
-In one instance, a California court temporarily barred the government from implementing terminations for El Salvador, Haiti, Nicaragua, and Sudan after several TPS holders claimed the terminations were racially motivated.
-In November 2022, the Biden administration announced that TPS holders from different countries united to file a joint case against the Trump administration.
-Due to a court-imposed delay [PDF], none of the administration’s TPS terminations were implemented, though several of the lawsuits are still pending.
+In one case, a California court temporarily barred the government from implementing terminations for El Salvador, Haiti, Nicaragua, and Sudan after several TPS holders claimed the terminations were racially motivated.
+In November 2022, the Biden administration announced that TPS holders from those countries will remain fully protected until June 2024, though some TPS-related lawsuits are still pending.

 What has Biden done?

 Biden promised to reverse Trump’s restrictive approach to immigration.
 Since taking office, he has renewed TPS protections Trump tried to end and expanded the program to several additional countries.
 In March 2021, his administration granted TPS designations to Myanmar and Venezuela due to ongoing humanitarian crises, and in May, it announced a new eighteen-month designation for Haiti following weeks of political unrest there.
 DHS has also extended TPS benefits for nine other countries, including El Salvador, Nepal, and Somalia, all of which are being hit hard by COVID-19.
 In El Salvador, Honduras, and Nicaragua, for example, more than fifteen thousand people have died due to the disease.